limwa/FEUP-PFL-POLYNOMIALS/README.md

 ## Credits

-- [http://learn.hfm.io/expressions.html](http://learn.hfm.io/expressions.html), for giving us some inspiration on how to write our parser
+### Parser

+Much of the inspiration for our parser came from the website linked below.

+- "Expression Trees". *Haskell For Mac*.
+Accessed October 19, 2022. [http://learn.hfm.io/expressions.html](http://learn.hfm.io/expressions.html).